- Very light

 The compact size of the iPad Air means we shouldn’t expect greatness from the speakers, but they are very good for a tablet.
 Audio is crisp and clear and doesn’t suffer from the tinny treble that affected dialogue on previous iPads.
 The speakers also offer a mite more bass, which means voices are deeper and more accurately portrayed.

-So it looks good, the display is solid, but how does it perform?
+So it looks great, sounds good and the display is solid, but how does it perform day to day?

 Latest Deals From Ebay